Now Reading

 However, Forbes didn’t just want to run an ad campaign that couldn’t be backed by concrete evidence.
 This is why, in the ‘More opportunities’ ad campaign, it has taken a step ahead and provided statistics to back up their claims.
 And because each print ad doesn’t have the same statistic, it makes the message even stronger and worthy of attention.

-Forbes Larry page
+Forbes larry page

 Some critical stats mentioned in this campaign: